 A lack of experimental detail and subject history represent two major limitations of the Lisi study.
 The Board also noted that the allergic/irritant response rate was extremely low in the study.
-This may suggest that the seven compounds tested pose little risk of allergic contact dermatitis or skin sensitization but the low response rate, along with concerns about participant history and selection, study procedures, and outcome definitions, should be taken into account when considering these data in the overall weight-of-evidence analysis.
+The low response rate, along with concerns about participant history and selection, study procedures, and outcome definitions, should be taken into account when considering these data in the overall weight of evidence analysis.